atulkamble/azure-storage-accounts/README.md

-Below is a **training/lab-oriented Azure Storage guide** aligned with your syllabus, including points to remember, practical steps, Azure CLI commands, and an architecture diagram.

 ## 1. Azure Storage Account Overview

 An Azure Storage Account is the top-level Azure resource that provides access to multiple storage services.